minimapletinytools/potatoforest/README.md

 The graph generator generates a web-based graph visual of the defined item tree indicating which items are needed for which items.
 Hints can be added to the definition file to help structure the visual better.

 ### Icons and Images
 Definitions include directives for the graph generator.
-Icons and full images for an item can be specified with the optional `ICON` and `FULL` image fields.
+Icons and full images for an item can be specified with the optional `ICON` and `IMAGE` image fields respectively.

 ### Tier
 The graph generator attempts to render items in rows where each row is "tier".
 By default, starting items that are not outputs of some recipe and time are tier `0` items and a tier `n` item is made from only tier `m` items where `m < n` where `n` is minimal.
 The `TIER` field can force items to be in a different tier.
 Doing so will force all items in tiers above it to be higher.
 All items in tiers below it will be forced into lower tiers.
 In this case, a tier `n` item is made from only tier `m` items where `m < n` OR `m = n` if there is a tier `m+1` item that depends on it.
 Manually set tiers must not break this invariant.
 If there are multiple recipes that define different tiers for an item, the minimum is used.